nicolasmesser/mpl-docs.ferranfigueredo.com/docs/faq.md

 One of the posts you are trying to convert to a Word document has an `a` tag without a proper `href` (note that `<a href="#">` also triggers the error).
 So you have to find in your selected posts which is the responsible one.
 Editing your link to something like `<a href="#section">` should fix the error.

 Another way to find the link could be running a SQL query with the text you are looking for.
-For example, running something like `select * from wp_posts where post_content like '%href=""%' or post_content like '%href="#%"` should return the root cause.
+For example, running something like `select * from wp_posts where post_content like '%href=""%' or post_content like '%href="#"%` should return the root cause.